jonandel/ha-hildebrandglow-dcc/README.md

 The standing charge and rate sensors are disabled by default as they are less commonly used.
 Before enabling them, ensure the data is visible in the Bright app.

 If the data being shown is wrong, check the Bright app first.
 If it is also wrong there, you will need to contact your supplier and tell them to fix the data being provided to DCC Other Users, as Bright is one of these.

+## Integration Settings

+Once the integration is running, there is an options (settings 'cog') next to the 'Hildebrand Glow (DCC)' Hub - this lets you change the frequency at which the integration pulls the data.
+Values less than five minutes are not allowed.

 ## Energy Management